lumpy darkness

 • Notepad.
 I have a small, pocket-sized note book for all my random thoughts, observation notes, on-the-spot lists.
 Also handy for sketching at the eyepiece.

 • Pens.
 I have a Fisher Space Pen, not just for the heck of it, but so I can write in extremely damp or cold conditions.
-I get my Space Pens and refills from Science City.
+I used get my Space Pens and refills from Science City.

 • Lanyard with clip or loop.
 To hold pen around your neck, so you always know where it is.

 • Digital pen and receiver.
 To capture notes immediately into electronic files.
+Sketching?

 charts, books, etc.